-PRO TIP: If you feel like Adobe Dreamweaver CC is not your thing, you’re not alone.
-In fact, some 33% of websites on the internet choose WordPress to create their website, and you can create one easily too.
+If you feel like Adobe Dreamweaver CC is not your thing, you’re not alone.
+In fact, some 33% of websites on the internet use WordPress, and you can create your own website easily too.
 It’s even better if you’re on Hostinger, our 1-Click Installation feature will do that for you.

 Dreamweaver Pricing Overview

 As a subscription-based software, Dreamweaver offers a range of plans for the individual user.
 The prepaid plan for the single app plus 100GB of cloud storage, Adobe Portfolio, Fonts, and Spark costs $239.88 annually.